What is Down syndrome?

 - Chorionic villus biopsy or amniocentesis should be considered in early pregnancy in at-risk mothers (see the DermNet page Prenatal diagnosis of inherited skin conditions), and the pregnancy should be managed with a multidisciplinary team approach.

 - The risk of recurrence in a future pregnancy is slightly higher for the mother with a previous translocation or mosaic Down syndrome.

 What is the outcome for patients with dermatological manifestations of Down syndrome?

 Most skin conditions may be managed with optimal care and supervision.

-Longevity in Down syndrome is influenced by the severity of congenital abnormalities or associated medical problems.
-Substantial improvements in the life span are observed with better health surveillance and management compared to a few decades ago.
+Longevity in individuals with Down syndrome is influenced by the severity of their congenital abnormalities and associated medical problems.
+Substantial improvements in the lifespan are observed with better health surveillance and management compared to a few decades ago.